apache/drill/_docs/develop-custom-functions/010-develop-custom-functions-introduction.md

 ## Development Process
 To develop custom functions for Drill, create a Java program that implements Drill’s [simple]({{site.baseurl}}/docs/developing-a-simple-function/) or [aggregate]({{site.baseurl}}/docs/developing-an-aggregate-function/) interface and then add your custom function(s) to Drill.

 As of Drill 1.9, there are two methods for adding custom functions to Drill.
-Administrators can manually add custom functions to Drill, or users can issue the CREATE FUNCTION USING JAR command to register their customs functions.
-The CREATE FUNCTION USING JAR command is part of the Dynamic UDF feature which may require assistance from an administrator.
+Administrators can manually add custom functions to Drill, or users can issue the CREATE FUNCTION USING JAR command to register their custom functions.
+The CREATE FUNCTION USING JAR command is part of the [Dynamic UDF feature]({{site.baseurl}}/docs/dynamic-udfs/) which requires assistance from an administrator.